CF1004/2014_Olympics_Tableau_Dashboard/README.md

 ![2014 Olympics Dashboard](2014_Olympics_Dashboard.png)

 ## 💾 How to Use

-- Download the .twbx file included in this repository.
+1. Download the `.twbx` file included in this repository.
-- Open it in Tableau Public (free version available at public.tableau.com
+2. Open it in **Tableau Public** (free version available at [public.tableau.com](https://www.tableau.com/community/public)).
+3. Interact with the bubbles and Athlete Names to explore the dasboard yourself.